-After a year and a half of living and working as a digital nomad in Bangkok, I had curated a list of the best coffee shops in Bangkok for working should help other digital nomads.
-It’s an opinionated list, of course – coffee and workspace environments are subjective.
+After a year and a half of living and working as a digital nomad in Bangkok, my curated list of the best coffee shops in Bangkok for working should help other digital nomads.
+It’s an opinionated list, of course.
+Coffee and workspace environments are subjective.
 Bangkok is one of the best cities in the world for digital nomads and lifestyle entrepreneurs.
 Fast internet, affordable accommodation, amazing food and more.
 Sometimes it’s hard to get work done.
 But when you do need to put your head down, there are plenty of coffee shops to choose from.
 Here are some of the best.

 Here are the criteria I used for judging a cafe: